gwlucastrig/Tinfour/README.md

 ### Current Work ###
 The primary feature missing from the current version of Tinfour is support for the Constrained Delaunay Triangulation (CDT).
-This feature will handle breakline features, boundaries, and other linear features representing discontinuities in the modeled surface.
+When it becomes available, the CDT capability will enable Tinfour to handle breakline features, boundaries, and other linear features representing discontinuities in the modeled surface.
 As of 12 November 2016, I have completed the preliminary